Boat Review: Passport Vista 545 CC

 In sheltered waters, we stopped and backed easily, and the boat turned through about 1½ boatlengths.
 With the engine turning 2,200 rpm, the big boat moved along at 8.2 knots, although with a bit more noise than I expected (77 dBA).
 Our test boat had a bow thruster and a two-speed Gori prop.
-You can set the prop at low pitch for normal motoring, then engage high pitch to increase prop walk and use the bow thruster to move nearly sideways when docking.
+You can set the prop at a low pitch for normal motoring, then engage high pitch in increasing prop walk and using the bow thruster to move nearly sideways when docking.
 High pitch also yields a quieter, more efficient ride when motorsailing in light air.
 It’s quite a versatile combination.

 Passports have an undefinable quality.
 They embody the solidity of English boats without being stodgy, and the flair of French and Italian designs without seeming too radical.
 The result is a uniquely American cruiser redolent of the Old World with whiffs of the newest technology, all assembled with the greatest care.

 BERTHS 6ft 5in x 4ft 10in (fwd), 6ft 6in x 5ft (aft)